Oikos Price Hits $0.0013 on Major Exchanges (OKS)

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-Oikos launched on April 18th, 2020.
+Oikos’ genesis date was April 18th, 2020.
 Oikos’ total supply is 217,293,197 coins and its circulating supply is 109,886,711 coins.
-Oikos’ official Twitter account is @oikos-cash and its Facebook page is accessible here.
+The official website for Oikos is oikos.cash.
 The Reddit community for Oikos is https://reddit.com/r/OikosCash and the currency’s Github account can be viewed here.
-Oikos’ official website is oikos.cash.
 Oikos’ official message board is medium.com/@oikoscash.
+Oikos’ official Twitter account is @oikos-cash and its Facebook page is accessible here.

 Buying and Selling Oikos

-It is usually not possible to buy alternative cryptocurrencies such as Oikos directly using U.S. dollars.
-Investors seeking to acquire Oikos should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Oikos using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Oikos directly using US dollars.
+Investors seeking to trade Oikos should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Oikos using one of the aforementioned exchanges.

 Receive News & Updates for Oikos Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Oikos and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.